OmNaik17/Trade-Data-vs-Market-Data/README.md

-Trade-Data-vs-Market-Data
+Trade-Data-vs-Market-Data - Analytics tool

-Project done for Ahool Capital trade firm.
+This project was done for Ahool Capital - a cryptocurrency prop trading firm.

-This program compares several complicated factors between the firm's trade prices and the market value of a specific cryptocurrency.
-It allows for the input of any market data and trade log CSV file to be graphed in two possible visually comprehensible formats.
+This program analyzes firms alogoritmic trade prints against market prices of a specific cryptocurrency.
+It allows for the input of any market data and trade log as CSV file to be graphed in two possible visually comprehensible formats.

+1. It overlaps tarde events with market data bid/ask prices during the day
+2. It provides market bid/ask price vs trade price to determine relative level of trade price

 The following image links are two sample graphs of either format.